jabuzaid/Web_Scraping_and_Document_Databases/README.md

 ### NASA Mars News

 * Scraped the [NASA Mars News Site](https://mars.nasa.gov/news/) and collected the latest News Title and Paragraph Text.
-Assigned the text to variables that I can reference later.
+Assigned the text to variables that I referenced later.

 ```python
 # Example: